 Receive nominations for the Distinguished Service Award.

+As it pertains to Chapters and Special Interest Groups:

-Arrange for the presentation of the Charter to each new Chapter.
-Maintain contact with Chapters and visit as possible.
-Extend an invitation to Chapter Presidents to attend Chapter Presidents’ Meetings.
+Arrange for the presentation of the Charter to each new Chapter and Special Interest Group;

+Maintain contact with Chapters and Special Interest Groups and visit as possible; and

+Extend an invitation to Chapter and Special Interest Group Presidents to attend Chapter and Special Interest Group Presidents’ Meetings.

-Arrange for the presentation of Life Membership Certificates to qualifying members.
+Arrange for the presentation of Life Membership Certificates to qualifying members;

-Prepare an agenda for each Board meeting and have it forwarded along with the notice of meeting to the members of the Board.
+Prepare an agenda for each Board meeting and have it forwarded along with the notice of meeting to the members of the Board;

-Approve for payment, all expenses not expressly covered by Section 11.03.
+Approve for payment, all expenses not expressly covered by Section 11.03;

-Approve all communications with outside bodies.
+Approve all communications with outside bodies;

-Represent RTAM at meetings, conferences and other events or delegate such attendance.
+Represent RTAM at meetings, conferences and other events or delegate such attendance;

-Arrange a liaison for RTAM with MTS, ACER-CART (see also 8.03), and the TRAF Board, and other organizations as directed by the Board.
+Arrange a liaison for RTAM with MTS, ACER-CART (see also Section 11.06), and the TRAF Board, and other organizations as directed by the Board; and

-for Chapter participating in a
+Be responsible, or designate a person responsible, for laying a wreath on behalf of retired teachers for each Chapter participating in a Provincial Remembrance Day Ceremony;

-Ensure that all provincial and federal government reporting and other requirements are fulfilled.
+Ensure that all provincial and federal government reporting and other requirements are fulfilled, including oversight of each annual report and directing the Secretary to file such annual report.

-When a situation has been deemed to be emergent, the President, in a special meeting with the Chair of the relevant committee, if applicable, and at least three other members of the Board, one of whom should be an Officer, shall determine what action is to be taken.
+When a situation has been deemed to be emergency, the President, if applicable, and at least three other members of the Board, at least one of whom should be an Officer, shall determine what action is to be taken.
 Any such action, and the rationale for it, shall be reported to the Board as soon as possible.

 8.02 Vice President